This policy is for you if your chosen degree has a September 2022 start date.

 Please refer to the University of Leeds Taught Admissions Policy for information on how decisions will be communicated by the University.

-The School of Dentistry provides feedback to all unsuccessful applicants and does not respond to direct requests.
+The School of Dentistry provides feedback to all unsuccessful applicants on their reasons for rejection; however, we are unable to provide personalised feedback for interview performance.
+The School of Dentistry does not respond to direct requests for feedback.

 Appeals and complaints

-As per the University of Leeds Taught Admissions Policy, applicants who have received feedback and wish to challenge the decision made on their application should contact the Faculty Admissions Manager, whose details can be found in the Useful contacts and resources section below.
+As per the University of Leeds Taught Admissions Policy, applicants who have received feedback and wish to challenge the decision made on their application should contact the Head of School, whose details can be found in the Useful contacts and resources section of this page.

 Useful contacts and resources